-External trainer bring new insights, since, they are professional, their training materials are well laid out.
-Cons are cost as well as training materials may not be customized as per the organization needs.
+External trainers bring new insights, since, they are professional, their training materials are well laid out.
+Cons are cost as well as training materials may not be customized as per the organization’s needs.

 4. When to train:

 The best practice is to train employees regarding AML/CFT at least once a year.
-However, following situations can mandate training to the staff:
+However, the following situations can mandate training for the staff:

-- Specific Issue: There may situation arise where certain event, issues has to communicated to staff immediately.
+- Specific Issue: There may the situation arise where certain events, issues have to communicate to staff immediately.
 This can be a new regulation, revision of policy.
 This can be done via memo or e-mail without formal training.

 - Individual Knowledge Assessment: If it is observed that some staff may lack serious knowledge regarding AML/CFT while carrying their transaction, then such staff may be selected to provide immediate training.